What do Governors do?

 How can you get involved?

 Anyone can come along to the Governors' meeting.
-We meet once a term and advertise the dates on the notice board at the main reception to the school.
-You can get the minutes from our meetings and copies of the papers we discuss from the school office or at the meeting.
+We meet once a term and the dates are available at the school office.
+You can also get the minutes from our meetings and copies of the papers we discuss from the school office or at the meeting.

 What work are the Governors doing?